-“You don’t change a country culture from outside” – Lawrence Harrison
+“You don’t change a country culture from the outside” – Lawrence Harrison

-He linked this behavior to corruption and the countries position on the “Transparency International”.
+He linked this behavior to corruption and the country’s position on the “Transparency International”.
 Is it culture?

-Lawrence Harrison worked for many years as development aid worker.
-He researched the degree of influence culture has on human behavour.
+Lawrence Harrison worked for many years as a development aid worker.
+He researched the degree of influence culture has on human behavior.
 He worked as Adjunct Lecturer at the Fletcher School of Tufts University.

-We agree with his statements, and have additional remarks to his research:
+We agree with his statements, and have additional remarks on his research:

 So, we can state that: